harrinupponen/wizardify/README.md

 A web service that uses Deep Learning AI to analyse pictures and categorize them.
 This machine-learning project was created to help answer the burning question:

 What is my D&D -class?
+Go to [Wizardify-App](https://wizardify.herokuapp.com) and find out!

 The idea for the project was born from a need to learn about Machine Learning.
 After some thought, we landed on image analysis and a Dungeons & Dragons based concept.
 The basic idea was to create an AI model that could analyse a picture and categorize it based on the 12 classes of the game.
 This model would be deployed into a web app for easy access to all.